ykjit/yk/docs/src/dev/runtime_config.md

   compilation entirely.
 When disabled, the hot location counter will not increment, preventing any tracing or compilation from occurring.
 When not set, defaults to JIT compilation enabled.
+* `YK_JOBS`: specifies the number of threads for compilation.
+Negative values will lead to an error; a value of 0 will be treated as a value of 1.
+Defaults to `num_cpus - 1`.
 * `YK_SIDETRACE_THRESHOLD`: an integer from 0..4294967295 (both inclusive) that
   determines how many times a guard needs to fail before a sidetrace is created.
   Defaults to 5.